Scientific Committee members:

 He is currently Associate Professor at the University of Modena and Reggio Emilia, Italy.
 His research area is focused on power electronics and electrical machines for e-mobility and motor drives.

 He is the Coordinator of the European Project AUTO-MEA that aims to develop novel solutions for windings structures based on hairpin technology for improved power density, efficiency and increased frequency operation. https://www.automea.unimore.it.
-He is secretary of the IEEE Industrial electronics society Electrical Machines Technical Committee and Associate Editor of IEEE Transactions on Industry Applications.
+He is vice-chair of the IEEE Industrial electronics society Electrical Machines Technical Committee and Associate Editor of IEEE Transactions on Industry Applications.
 He is author or co-author of more than 100 papers on scientific journals and international conferences.

 Prof. Giovanni Franceschini, UniMORE